The Product Regulation and Liability Review: USA

 52 See Black's Law Dictionary (9th ed.
 2009).

 53 As one court explained, '[s]tatutes of limitations promote judicial economy and fairness, but do not create any substantive rights in a defendant to be free from liability'.
 Anderson v.
 United States, 46 A.3d 426, 437 (Md.
 2012).
 Statutes of repose, on the other hand, are meant 'to provide an absolute bar to an action or to provide a grant of immunity to a class of potential defendants after a designated time period'. id. at 437–38; see also Combs v.
 Int'l Ins.
 Co., 354 F.3d 568, 589 n.11 (6th Cir.
 2004) ('[A] statute of limitations might bar an injured plaintiff from bringing a product liability action more than three years after he discovered his injury, whereas a statute of repose would bar the action three years after the manufacturer produced the product').
-Like statutes of limitations, statutes of repose differ from state to state.
+As with statutes of limitations, statutes of repose differ from state to state.
 For example, Texas has a 15-year statute of repose for product liability cases.
 Tex.
 Civ.
 Prac. & Rem.
-Code §16.012(b) ('[A] claimant must commence a products liability action against a manufacturer or seller of a product before the end of 15 years after the date of the sale of the product by the defendant').
+Code §16.012(b).
 In Washington, the statute of repose is 12 years for product liability cases, but may be overcome with evidence that the product's useful safe life is longer than 12 years.
 Wash.
 Rev. Code §7.72.060; Lisby v.
 PACCAR, Inc., 316 P.3d 1097, 1100 (Wash.
 Ct.
 App.
 2013).

 54 See State v.
 Lombardo Bros.
 Mason Contractors, Inc., 54 A.3d 1005, 1023–24 (Conn.
 2012); Ohio Dep't of Transp. v.
 Sullivan, 527 N.E.2d 798, 799, 801 (Ohio 1988); Okla.
 City Mun.
 Improvement Auth. v.
 HTB, Inc., 769 P.2d 131, 134 (Okla.
 1988).